mdibaiee/ipsum/README.md

 #### Categories

+Available categories: news, design and normal

-Our only category is `design` right now, we're planning to add more categories soon, feel free to add a category!
+We're planning to add more categories soon, feel free to add a category!

 #### Units